sindresorhus/get-port/readme.md

 ##### exclude

-Type: `number[]`
+Type: `Iterable[]`

-A port or list of ports which we do not want to use
+An iterable of ports which we do not want to use

 ##### host